Toronto Blue Jays minor league players: Edward Duran

-Chad Dallas
+Jay Harry

-John Chadwell Dallas (born June 26, 2000) is an American professional baseball pitcher in the Toronto Blue Jays organization.
+Jay Joseph Harry (born July 18, 2002) is an American professional baseball infielder and outfielder in the Toronto Blue Jays organization.

-Dallas attended West Orange-Stark High School.
-In his senior season, Dallas was named Orange County's Most Valuable Player, allowing only four earned runs during the season and batting .410.
-Undrafted out of high school, he attended Panola College for one year, where he pitched to a 5–0 win–loss record with a 1.15 earned run average (ERA) and 71 strikeouts in 39 innings pitched.
-Following the season, Dallas transferred to the University of Tennessee.
-In his first season with the Volunteers, Dallas went 3–0 with a 2.53 ERA and 21 strikeouts before the season ended prematurely due to the COVID-19 pandemic.
-In his second and final season in Tennessee, Dallas posted an 11–2 record with a 4.19 ERA and a team-leading 122 strikeouts in 103 innings.

-Dallas was selected by the Toronto Blue Jays in the fourth round of the 2021 Major League Baseball draft.
-In 2022, he was assigned to the High-A Vancouver Canadians of the Northwest League, and debuted with five no-hit innings.
+Harry attended Metuchen High School in Metuchen, New Jersey and played college baseball at Penn State University.
+He was selected by the Minnesota Twins in the sixth round of the 2023 Major League Baseball draft.

-Hayden Juenger
+Harry started his professional career with the Florida Complex League Twins and Fort Myers Mighty Mussels.
+On July 24, 2024, the Twins traded Harry to the Toronto Blue Jays for Trevor Richards.

+Harry started 2026 with the New Hampshire Fisher Cats before being promoted to the Buffalo Bisons.

+Dasan Hill

-Hayden Michael Juenger (born August 9, 2000) is an American professional baseball pitcher in the Toronto Blue Jays organization.
+Dasan Hill (born December 25, 2005) is an American professional baseball pitcher in the Toronto Blue Jays organization.

-Juenger attended O'Fallon Township High School in O'Fallon, Illinois and played college baseball at Missouri State University.
-He was drafted by the Toronto Blue Jays in the sixth round of the 2021 Major League Baseball draft.
+Hill attended Grapevine High School in Grapevine, Texas.
+As a senior in 2024, he was The Dallas Morning News baseball player of the year after going 10–0 with a 0.90 earned run average (ERA) and 155 strikeouts in 77 2/3 innings.
+He was selected by the Minnesota Twins in the second round of the 2024 Major League Baseball draft.

-Juenger made his professional debut with the Vancouver Canadians.
-In 11 games, he had a 2–0 win–loss record, 2.70 earned run average (ERA), and 34 strikeouts over 20 innings pitched.
+Hill signed with the Twins and made his professional debut in 2025 with the Fort Myers Mighty Mussels.

+On August 3, 2026, the Twins traded Hill, John Klein, and Dameury Pena to the Toronto Blue Jays in exchange for Jeff Hoffman.

 Johnny King

 Johnny H. King (born July 26, 2006) is an American professional baseball pitcher in the Toronto Blue Jays organization.
+He is ranked 4th on Major League Baseball's 2026 Top 30 Blue Jays prospects list.

 King attended Naples High School in Naples, Florida.
 As a senior, he was 8–1 with a 0.73 earned run average (ERA) and 110 strikeouts over 47 2/3 innings.
 He was selected by the Toronto Blue Jays in the third round of the 2024 Major League Baseball draft.

 King made his professional debut in 2025 with the Florida Complex League Blue Jays and was promoted to the Dunedin Blue Jays during the season.